runfile/runfile/README.md

 // to print your $PATH info in console
 // a short-hand for one-line task alias('path', 'echo $PATH')
+// or a sequence of commands
+alias('async', [
+  'echo Hi',
+  'sleep 1',
+  'echo After 1s'
+])
 ```

 then in your favorite terminal: